georgegognadze/awesome-resources/README.md

 + <a href="https://blockly-games.appspot.com/" target="_blank"> Blockly </a> Build a simple computer application by programming “tag” blocks to reach your target – no typing required.  :free:
 + <a href="https://code.org/starwars" target="_blank"> Star Wars </a> Learn to code with Star Wars - Learn to program droids, and create your own Star Wars game in a galaxy far, far away.  :free:
 + <a href="http://csunplugged.org/" target="_blank"> CS Unplugged </a> CS Unplugged - A computer science curriculum made of many different activities that do not require a computer.  :free:
++ <a href="https://www.madewithcode.com/">Made With Code</a> Made with Code is an initiative launched by Google on 19 July 2014.
+Google aimed to empower young women in middle and high schools with computer programming skills.:free:

 #### The Hour of Code
 + <a href="https://studio.code.org/hoc/1" target="_blank"> Code.org </a> This course introduces the Angry Birds.
 Coding basics are explained by Mark Zuckerberg and Chris Bosh.  :free:
 + <a href="https://scratch.mit.edu/hoc2014/" target="_blank"> Scratch </a> With Scratch, you can create your own interactive games, stories, animations — and share them with your friends.
 Get started by animating your name, creating a holiday card, or making a pong game.  :free:
 + <a href="http://hello.processing.org/editor/" target="_blank"> Processing </a> An introduction to programming in the context of the visual arts using the Processing programming language.
 Short video lessons introduce coding exercises that lead to designing an interactive drawing program.  :free: